What Is a Just-in-Time Inventory Management Strategy?

 You are less likely to over-invest in products that you can’t sell with fewer items on hand.

-A JIT system can also be used for a new business on a budget with limited space for product storage.
+A JIT inventory management system can also be used for a new business on a budget with limited space for product storage.
 Just keep in mind that a system like this would benefit from continuous improvement as you develop your supply chain and manufacturing processes.

 Is Just-in-Time Inventory Management for You?